Kitware/CMake/Help/variable/CMAKE_MAKE_PROGRAM.rst

   otherwise undocumented ``cmakexbuild`` wrapper implementing some workarounds).

-  This generator stores ``CMAKE_MAKE_PROGRAM`` in the CMake cache so that it may be edited by the user.
+  This generator prefers to lookup the build tool at build time rather than to store ``CMAKE_MAKE_PROGRAM`` in the CMake cache ahead of time.
+This is because ``xcodebuild`` is easy to find, the ``cmakexbuild`` wrapper is needed only for older Xcode versions, and the path to ``cmakexbuild`` may be outdated if CMake itself moves.

+  For compatibility with versions of CMake prior to 3.2, if a user or project explicitly adds ``CMAKE_MAKE_PROGRAM`` to the CMake cache then CMake will use the specified value.

 * The Visual Studio generators set this to the full path to ``MSBuild.exe`` (VS >= 10), ``devenv.com`` (VS 7,8,9),